adamedx/autographps-sdk/ROADMAP.md

 * Add equivalent of -Token option to new-graphconnection and connect-graph -- this sets token from external source
 * Make verbose output more readable
 * Document strange splatting behavior with noteproperty
-* New-GraphApplicationCertificate with -noupload option
-* Set-GraphApplicationCertificate to set to an existing certificate
 * Add output types
 * Create interface for certificate store, make it not implemented outside of Windows
 * Output data based on content-type
 * Add request linked data to obtain odata references such as file download uri's
 * Allow for requests to be dumped into a directory